The men from the Craigieburn Community have been enjoying training with Commonwealth champion Michael Zerafa in boxing.

 Zerafa boasts an incredibly rigorous work ethic.
 He trains for a total of six hours a day, spread throughout three sessions.
 Not even Sundays are rest days for Michael, who completes a ‘huge run’ or even a session of yoga.

-Michael talks about the perks that ome with the controversial and dangerous sport of boxing.
+Michael talks about the perks that come with the controversial and dangerous sport of boxing.
 The decision to turn professional has afforded him the opportunity to travel, and the list of places he’s visited is impressive.
 ‘I’ve fought in Japan, Vegas, France, Issue and Russia,’ Michael proudly lists.
 He adds, ‘after my fight with Mundine, I’m heading to the UK to fight a pommie!’

-Fights in these exotic, dreamland locations was not an east gig to come by for Michael.
+Fights in these exotic, dreamland locations was not an easy gig to come by for Michael.
 He has been training since 12 when he started boxing in a local garage under his trainer and friend Sam Andruela.

 He says the reason he took up boxing was to start a better life for himself.

 Michael fought his way up the ranks, taking part in about 35 amateur fights.
 He also represented our proud nation at the Commonwealth Games in New Delhi in 2010.

 Upon turning professional at 18, he gave up the chance to ever be eligible to represent Australia again.

 Michael speaks about his passion for boxing and how he knew as soon as he started that he wanted to turn professional.